arraypress/comparator/README.md

 - `$type`: Specifies the type of comparison.
 If `null`, the type is auto-detected.
 - `$caseSensitive`: Determines if string comparisons are case-sensitive.
 Defaults to `true`.
 - `$useEpsilon`: Utilize epsilon for floating-point comparisons to handle precision issues.
+- `$value3`: The upper bound for BETWEEN comparisons.
 - `$customFunction`: A custom function for comparison, used when the operator is set to 'custom'.
 - `$epsilon`: The tolerance level for floating-point comparisons.
 Defaults to 1.0e-10.
 - `$errorCallback`: A callback for error handling, invoked if an exception occurs during comparison.